If you have comments or photos for any of our events please send them to

 Electionof officers to next years board occurred

-President Roger Avery, re-elected in absentia. ( that will teach to be on vacation during the annual Meeting ) He has accepted
+President Roger Avery, re-elected in absentia. ( that will teach him to be on vacation during the annual Meeting ) He has accepted

 Tami Belew - was elected as secretary